davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 2. Click on your Resource Group
    1. You should now see all the resources we created in the exercises above
 3. Click on your SQL On Prem Virtual Machine you created
-4. Click on Connect->download the RDP file and open that to RDP to the VM
+4. Click on Connect->download the RDP file and open that to RDP to the VM, login with the migrateadmin user we created in Setup 1.
 5. Update IE Security - The local server manager should launch on first login.
    1. Press Local Server on the left side
    2. Press the IE Enhanced Security Configuration  on the right
    3. Set that off for Administrator
    4. Close the Server Manager
 6. Download and restore the database.
 The inventory database is stored in the repository as a SQL .bakpac file needs to be restored.
-   1. Download the backup file from the setupfiles directory of this Github Repo. https://github.com/chadgms/2019AzureMigrateYourApps/tree/master/setupfiles
+   1. Download the TailwindInventory.bacpac backup file from the setupfiles directory of this Github Repo. https://github.com/chadgms/2019AzureMigrateYourApps/tree/master/setupfiles
    2. Click the start menu and type 'SQL Server Management'
    3. Launch the SQL Server Management Studio and connect to the local SQL instance.
    4. Right click on the Database folder and select 'Import Data-tier Application'